-Golden Ocean Group Limited (NASDAQ: GOGL / OSE: GOGL) (the “Company” or “Golden Ocean”), a leading dry bulk shipping company, today announced its results for the quarter ended September 30, 2020.
+Golden Ocean Group Limited (NASDAQ: GOGL / OSE: GOGL) (the “Company” or “Golden Ocean”), the world’s largest listed owner of Capesize vessels, today announced its results for the quarter ended September 30, 2021.

 Ulrik Andersen, Chief Executive Officer, commented:

 “Golden Ocean has maintained significant exposure to the strong freight rate environment throughout the year, resulting in significant cash flow generation.
 In keeping with the Company’s long-standing policy, I am pleased that we are in the position to return value to our shareholders through dividend payments, which have amounted to $321 million thus far in 2021, including the Q3 distribution.
 We have already contracted more than 30% of our open days for Q1 2022, mitigating risk and ensuring cash generation into next year.
 The combination of expected global demand growth, modest fleet growth and inefficiencies we believe will persist in the coming years creates a powerful dynamic for Golden Ocean.
 Based on our long-term market outlook and the successful execution of our fleet growth and renewal program, which has positioned the Company as the industry leader in the large size dry bulk segments, we expect to continue to deliver strong operating performance to the benefit of all stakeholders.”

 Questions should be directed to:

 Ulrik Andersen: Chief Executive Officer, Golden Ocean Management AS

 +47 22 01 73 53

 Peder Simonsen: Chief Financial Officer, Golden Ocean Management AS